Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/fd.md

 If the string that is read is "LETMEWIN", it cats out the flag.

-Knowing all this, we have to provide the second argument such that when subtracted by `0x1234` the answer is `0` (0 is the file descriptor for STDIN).
+Knowing all this, we have to provide the second argument such that when subtracted by `0x1234` the answer is `0`, which is the file descriptor for STDIN.
 That way, the program will read from STDIN, and we can provide the string "LETMEWIN".

 `0x1234` in decimal is `4660`.